Properties of the reconciled distributions for Gaussian and count forecasts: Case study: modeling extreme market events

 where $\alpha \in (0,1)$, $l_t$ and $u_t$ are the lower and upper bounds of the $(1-\alpha) \times 100 \,\%$ prediction interval and $y_t$ is the actual value of the time series at time $t$.
 We use $\alpha = 0.1$, i.e. we score prediction interval whose nominal coverage is 90\%.

 Finally, we evaluate the point forecasts measuring the squared error (SE) and the absolute error (AE):

 where $\hat{y}_{t\mid t-1}$ denotes the optimal point forecast.
-The optimal point forecast depends on the error measure: it is the median of the predictive distribution for AE, and the expected value for SE \parencite{kolassa2016evaluating, kolassa2020best}.
+The optimal point forecast depends on the error measure: it is the median of the predictive distribution for AE, and the expected value for SE \citep{kolassa2016evaluating, kolassa2020best}.

 \paragraph{Skill score} The \textit{skill score} measures the improvement of the reconciled forecasts over the base forecasts.
 For example, the skill score for AE is defined as: